hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 ## feature overview of "defined attributes", actors :[#here.C]

-before explaining what every term means, we'll give you a broad overview of the "defined attributes" system using the langauge that we'll develop throughout this document, as a broad (if jarring) introduction to both the library and the language.
+before explaining what every term means, we'll give you a broad overview of the "defined attributes" facility using the langauge that we'll develop throughout this document, as a broad (if jarring) introduction to both the library and the language.